locize/blog/source/_posts/remix-i18n.md

 ---
-title: How to internationalize a Remix application
+title: How to internationalize a Remix application (Part 1)
-description: Remix localization made easy with this ✅step-by-step guide using i18next.
+description: Simple Remix localization made easy with this ✅step-by-step guide using i18next.

 date: 2022-03-02
 tags: